 What are the best satellite TV providers?

-Out of the three satellite TV providers in the US, DISH is best.
+Out of the two satellite TV providers in the US, DISH is best.
 It has 290+ channels, the Hopper 3 DVR (500 hours of storage, 16 simultaneous recordings), and a three-year price guarantee.

 What is the difference between cable and satellite TV?

 Cable TV comes through a cable.
-Satellite TV bounces from Earth to a satellite in space and back to the dish on top of your house.
+Satellite TV bounces from Earth to a satellite and back to a satellite dish on top of your house.

 What are the best satellite TV deals?